Miloš Fišar, Ph.D.

 Published and Forthcoming Papers

-Committed to Reciprocate on a Bribe or Blow the Whistle: The Effects of Staff-Rotation in Public with Ondřej Krčál, Jiří Špalek, and Rostislav Staněk in Public Performance & Management Review, 2020.
+Committed to Reciprocate on a Bribe or Blow the Whistle: The Effects of Staff-Rotation in Public Administration with Ondřej Krčál, Jiří Špalek, and Rostislav Staněk in Public Performance & Management Review, 2020.
 (MUNI ECON Working Papers 2019-01).

 Gender Differences in Beliefs and Actions in a Framed Corruption Experiment with Matúš Kubák, Jiří Špalek, and James Tremewan in Journal of Behavioral and Experimental Economics, 2016

 Governmental Research Support Programs and Private Entities in Slovakia with Zuzana Malíková, Matúš Kubák, and Radovan Báčík in Review of Economic Perspectives, 2014

 Media Bias and Tax Compliance: Experimental Evidence with Tommaso Reggiani, Fabio Sabatini, and Jiří Špalek.
 MUNI ECON Working Papers 2020-01

 A Competitive Audit Selection Mechanism with Incomplete Information with Ondřej Krčál, Rostislav Staněk, Jiří Špalek, and James Tremewan.
 MUNI ECON Working Papers 2019-08

 The Effects of Staff-rotation in Public Administration on the Decision to Bribe or be Bribed with Ondřej Krčál, Jiří Špalek, and Rostislav Staněk.
 MUNI ECON Working Papers 2019-01

 Conformity and related traits form the shared foundation of left- and right-wing authoritarianism with Kyle Fischer, Ananish Chaudhuri, Chris G. Sibley, Jiří Špalek, James Tremewan, and Quentin D. Atkinson